 The search engines crawl content looking for indications that the site they are on provides worthwhile information.
-Since search engines are not human and can’t analyze content the way we can read a paragraph and decide it’s good, they rely on other indicators.
+Since search engines are not human and can’t analyze the content the way we can read a paragraph and decide it’s good, they rely on other indicators.
 What each search engine deems as important in deciding a quality site is kept largely secret.
-SEO marketing looks to uncover those secrets and optimize the site for best organic listing possible.
+SEO marketing looks to uncover those secrets and optimize the site for the best organic listing possible.

 The Secret of SEO Marketing

 Before you go about optimizing your site and its content for the search engines, know that you are always producing content for two audiences — one human, and one bot.
 You must strike a balance between appealing to a human audience and making sure you get attention from search engines.
 While that sounds tricky, the two are deeply intertwined.
 The larger number of people who share your content and interact with it, the more the search engines will interpret that content as having value.
 That’s why it’s impossible to talk about SEO without talking about your human audience.

 How Does SEO Work?